28 homes in South Woodford, Redbridge

 A Church of England led development of housing and community hall

-Satish Jassal Architects is proud to lead the housing design for Project Arclight, a transformational development for Holy Trinity Church in South Woodford for the Church of England.
-Our masterplan delivers 28 thoughtfully designed new homes with a mix of one, two, three, and four-bedroom townhouses, including a new vicarage.
-The scheme provides high-quality, sustainable housing that meets pressing local needs, supporting Redbridge’s housing targets for family homes while sensitively integrating into the site’s historic and residential context.
+Satish Jassal Architects is leading the housing design for Project Arclight, a transformational masterplan for Holy Trinity Church in South Woodford, commissioned by the Church of England.
+The scheme delivers 28 new homes, including a mix of one, two, three and four-bedroom houses, alongside a new vicarage, providing high-quality housing that responds to local need.

-The homes are designed to exceed national housing standards, offering at least dual-aspect layouts, generous private and shared amenity spaces, and enhanced accessibility in line with building regulations.
-Sustainability is at the heart of the design, with a projected 80% reduction in regulated carbon emissions achieved through photovoltaic panels and air source heat pumps.
+All homes are designed to exceed national housing standards, with dual-aspect layouts, generous private and shared amenity spaces, and inclusive design principles to support accessibility and long-term adaptability.
+Sustainability is embedded throughout, with the development targeting an 80% reduction in regulated carbon emissions through a fabric-first approach, supported by photovoltaic panels and air source heat pumps.